jonthysell/ChipEight/README.md

 ### ChipEight ###

-A .NET Standard 2.0 library containing the emulator.
+A shared library containing the emulator.

 ### ChipEight.ConsoleApp ###